temberature/contextChat/README.md

 - Run the application.
 - If you are running the application for the first time, you will be prompted to enter your OpenAI API Key.
 After entering the key, the application will reload.
-- Use the number keys to trigger the corresponding prompts.
 - Customize the prompts and model parameters as needed.
 - Use the chat area to interact with the AI model.
 - Press `ctrl` + `[number]` to quickly execute a command.